Best Affordable Alternatives To The Metabones Speedbooster

 Adapting lenses to MFT lenses using a focal reducer is helpful due to the small size of the MFT sensor.

-Furthermore, on MFT, it can be difficult to find truly wide-angle lenses, and you’re limited to a few options.
-One of these is the amazing Laowa 7.5mm f/2.0, which you can read our review of here.
+Furthermore, on MFT, it can be challenging to find genuinely wide-angle lenses, and you’re limited to a few options.
+One of these is the amazing Laowa 7.5mm f/2.0, which you can read my review of here.

 Focal reducers can be very helpful if you’re like me and like the look of wide-angle lenses but shoot with anything besides a full-frame sensor.